cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 ## Build plugin debugging

-Click **Developer —> Open Build Debug Tool** in the menu to debug the plugin script normally.
+Click **Developer --> Open Build DevTools** in the menu to debug the plugin script normally.